EUDAT-B2SHARE/b2share/invenio-pu/README.md

-To install the b2share-pu branch:
+To install the b2share-next branch:

-1. Run `vagrant up` in this folder (where the README is located) and login into the machine:
+1. Run `vagrant up` in this folder (where the README is located) and then login into the machine:
    ```
    $ vagrant up
    $ vagrant ssh